 Set in the mid-1950s during the Batista dictatorship, the film traverses four loosely narrated stories portraying life in pre-revolutionary Cuba.
 Each episode is held together by a spoken monologue beginning with the words “Svoi Kuba (My Cuba or I am Cuba)”, depending on the English translation.

 Shot in luscious black-and-white and demonstrating acrobatic camerawork, the film is an exhilarating visual experiment by Mikhail Kalatozov’s cinematographer, Sergei Urusevskii, in what the director and his cameraman termed ‘emotional camerawork’ – a technique to express characters’ feelings through camera movements.
 The film was scripted by the Russian poet and essayist Yevgeny Yevtushenko.

-I am Cuba remained practically unknown until it was rediscovered in the early 1990s.
+Disowned by Cubans as a romantic Russian take on the revolution experience, I am Cuba remained practically unknown outside of Cuba until it was rediscovered in the early 1990s.
 It is now considered a masterpiece of world cinema.

 About the Screening